al3xandr3/al3xandr3.github.io/_posts/2015-11-15-duplication-counting.md

 ---
-layout: post

 title: Duplication (a.k.a. overcounting) in Segmented data
 category: data
 tags:
   - data
-intro: "Duplication (a.k.a. overcounting) in Segmented data"
+excerpt: "Duplication (a.k.a. overcounting) in Segmented data"
 ---

 ##  Duplication (a.k.a. overcounting) in Segmented data